The non-Lefschetz locus of vector bundles of rank 2 over $\mathbb{P}^2$: Expected codimension in the case for all

 We proved in Proposition \ref{jum} that the non-Lefschetz locus is the set of the jumping lines.
-We assumed that $\E$ is general, $c_1(\En)=-1$, and $\E$ stable so we can conclude by Corollary 10.7.1 of \cite{16} we have exactly $\binom{c_2(\En)}{2}$ jumping lines.
-Then the set of the jumping lines is finite, so it has codimension $2$.
+Since we are assuming that $\E$ is general, $c_1(\En)=-1$, and $\E$ stable, by \cite[Corollary 10.7.1]{16} we can conclude that we have exactly $\binom{c_2(\En)}{2}$ jumping lines.
 This proves that in the case $d$ odd and $a_{n+2}<a_1+\dots+ a_{n+1}$, the expected codimension is achieved.